tiksem/KotlinSpirit/README.md

 The result will be [12,16,76,1233,-5]

 ## Optional rule
-The resultType of optional rule is T?, where T is is the result of `a` `val optional = -a` This rule is always succesful.
+The resultType of optional rule is T?, where T is the result of `a` `val optional = -a` This rule is always successful.
 It matches `a` if possible, if not it just outputs null.

 Warning: If your root parser rule is OptionalRule `parseGetResultOrThrow` will always throw an exception.
-This issue is going to be fixed in next versions of KotlinSpirit.
+This issue is going to be fixed in the next versions of KotlinSpirit.

 ## FailIf rule
 The resultType of the rule is the same as the resultType of `a` rule

 `a.failIf(predicate: (T) -> Boolean)` Checks the result of `a` and fails if the passed predicate returns true.

-Let's consider we want to create a name parser, where name is not Jhon.
+Let's consider we want to create a name parser, where the name is not Jhon.
 ```Kotlin
 val name = char('A'..'Z') + +char('a'..'z')
 val nameButNotJhon = name.failIf { it == "Jhon" }